 2. Update Driver

 The next thing you should do to fix Bluetooth greyed out in Device Manager is to update the driver.
-Many times you may face the issue due to outdated drivers.
+Many times, you may face issues due to outdated drivers.
 To update the driver, follow the steps given below-

 1. Firstly, open the Settings app and head to the Windows Update section.